Back to Blogs

 Ultimately, AI is a powerful tool, and a company's integrity is defined by how it builds, maintains, and presents that tool.
 By recognizing these key signs, you can confidently choose an AI companion that prioritizes your safety and well-being.

-Pocket Mate AI is designed to be that trusted companion.
+AI Listener is designed to be that trusted companion.
 With HIPAA compliance, a clear "support, not a therapist" approach, and a focus on user education, we empower you to take control of your mental wellness journey safely.